 - ILLNESS.
 Childhood illnesses do not cause OCD, although there is increasing evidence that severe bacterial or viral infections such as strep throat or the flu may trigger the sudden onset of symptoms in children who are genetically predisposed to OCD.

 - PARENTING.
-As previously indicated, there is no evidence that the way parents guide or discipline their children causes OCD.
+As previously noted, there is no evidence that the way parents guide or discipline their children causes OCD.
 Parents should not be blamed when a child exhibits symptoms of this disorder.

 - FAMILY ACCOMMODATIONS.
 Although family problems don't cause OCD, families may unintentionally have an impact on the maintenance of OCD symptoms.
-To decrease the distress a person with OCD experiences, family members frequently accommodate OCD behaviors.
-For example, they may provide verbal reassurance when the person requests it, conduct rituals with or for the person or provide items he or she needs to carry out rituals, such as soap for hand washing.
+To reduce the distress a person with OCD experiences, family members frequently accommodate OCD behaviors.
+For example, they may provide verbal reassurance when the person requests it, conduct rituals with or for the person, or provide items he or she needs to carry out rituals, such as detergent for washing clothes.
 Although they usually mean well, family members may actually be enabling the individual with OCD, and symptoms worsen, rather than improve.
 OCD symptoms may also worsen if family members react to a person’s rituals with criticism or hostility.
 Family members need to develop special skills to help their loved one overcome and manage the disorder.